daandouwe/Machine-Translation-with-CRFs/README.md

 * Use `train.py` to load these parses and train on them.
 Specify how many sentences you load in the list comprehension in line 11.
 You can pre-train a `w` and save this.
 Then reload this one each time you train (redo this whenever you reload new parses!).
 Use sgd_minibatches when training on a large corpus.

 * Use `predict.py` to load in a trained weights vector `w` and some `parses` in the right format, and predict the best translations (viterbi and sampled).
 Write these to a prediction .txt file in the folder `predict`.
 These can be used to compute BLEU scores.

-* Note that we're using a hack to prevent huge values in the weight vector: in SGD the optional parameter scale_weight can be set to any integer `k`.
-Then all values in the weight vector are scaled so that none exceed `10**k`.

 * SGD has been updated so that we scale the learning rate each time we make a weight-vector update (i.e. each minibatch).
 See section 5.2 of [this paper](readings/bottou-sgd-tricks-2012.pdf) on SGD-tricks.
 This introduces a new hyperparameter `lmbda` which controls the rate of scaling.
 We now start with a high learning rate of around 1 to 10, and let the formula scale this down.